fredericharnois/negative-keywords-sentiment-adwords-script/README.md

 - Brand terms affect the sentiment analysis.
   - I would probably recommend running this on generic campaigns to start.
-  - Having the script only exlcude highly negative queries (SENTIMENT_SCORE of -0.8 to -0.9) also mitigates this
+  - Having the script only exclude highly negative queries (SENTIMENT_SCORE of -0.8 to -0.9) also mitigates this
 - Language affects the sentiment analysis.
   - The Natural Language Understanding API supports multiple languages but struggles when queries contain more than one languge.
     - For example, English brand + French queries isn't ideal.